Łasków and Szychowice massacres: The massacre

-Stanisław Basaj under the orders of the Home Army was sent to Attack the Villages of Łasków and Szychowice on the same day that Home Army forces would attack Sahryń and Uhrynów.
+Stanisław Basaj under the orders of the Home Army was sent to attack the villages of Łasków and Szychowice on the same day that Home Army forces would attack Sahryń and Uhrynów.
 After capturing Sahryń Styanisław Basaj's unit attacked Szychowice which was defended by a 200 man unit. as a result of the attack on Szychowice the village was captured, and the local Ukrainian population was killed.
 After capturing Szychowice the Poles attacked Łasków.
 The attack resulted in the dispersal of the Ukrainian unit defending it and the killing of the local Ukrainian population.

 Aftermath

 The attack on Łasków and Szychowice was a success for Basaj's unit, the Ukrainians lost a total of 120 SS men, 20 gendarmeries, 50 Ukrainian policemen and many UPA and USN nationalists were wounded.
 Basaj's unit only lost 1 man and 2 were wounded, however the capture of both villages resulted in the killing of Ukrainian civilians.
 In Szychowice 137 Ukrainians were killed.
 In Łasków 186 Ukrainians were killed.
 The victims probably accounted for about 17.2% of the Ukrainian population in Szychowice and 57.4% in Łasków.
 Among the killed Ukrainians was Orthodox priest Lev Korobchuk.
 The attacks of March 10, 1944, on Łasków, Szychowice and Sahryń, were the first acts of the action taken by the Polish underground against the civilian Ukrainian population living in the Hrubieszów county, the so-called Hrubieszów revolution.
 Overall that day 14 villages were attacked, according to Zajączkowski 700 people were killed.
 According to Bożyk 1,500 Ukrainians were killed that day.
 Upper estimates put the number of Ukrainian civilians killed at 2,000.

 The Hrubieszow revolution was the largest anti-Ukrainian action of the Polish underground.
-In retaliation, the Organisation of Ukrainian Nationalists-Ukrainian Insurgent Army (OUN-UPA) stepped up the anti-Polish action ongoing in the region, pacifying dozens of Polish villages.
+In retaliation, the Organisation of Ukrainian Nationalists-Ukrainian Insurgent Army (OUN-UPA) stepped up anti-Polish actions ongoing in the region, pacifying dozens of Polish villages.
 The result was the formation of a kilometer-long front and a guerrilla war.

+On 1 September 2026, Ukrainian deputy culture minister Ivan Verbytskyi announced that the Polish government had granted permission to send a team to carry out exploratory work in Łasków, in order to search for the remains of villagers killed in the massacre.